comp129/comp55/docs/labs/JavavsCPP.md

 ```

 while for Java because of the Java Virtual Machine(JVM) the command will be
-the same regardless of what platform you are on
+the same regardless of what platform you are on!

 ## There is much to learn still